 \subsection{Comparison with Baselines}

-\textbf{Setup.} We first compare PixelGen with latent diffusion and pixel diffusion baselines under the same settings.
-All models are trained on ImageNet at a resolution of $256\times256$ for \textit{200K training steps} with a DiT-L backbone~\cite{dit}.
-Following prior works~\cite{dit,wang2025pixnerd,ma2025deco}, we use a global batch size of 256, AdamW optimizer with a constant learning rate of $1\times10^{-4}$, and employ log-normal timestep sampling.
-To ensure a fair comparison, we apply REPA loss~\cite{repa} to all models except for DiT-L/2 and PixelFlow-L/4~\cite{pixelflow}.
-The patch size of DiT is set to 16.
-It's worth noting that we use JiT~\cite{li2025jit} with REPA loss as our baseline.
-For inference, we use 50 Euler steps without classifier-free guidance~\cite{cfg} (CFG).
-All experiments are conducted on a node with 8$\times$H800 GPUs.
+\textbf{Setup.} We first compare PixelGen with latent and pixel diffusion baselines under the same training setting.
+All models are trained on ImageNet $256\times256$ for \textit{200K training steps} with a DiT-L backbone~\cite{dit}.
+Following prior work~\cite{dit,wang2025pixnerd,ma2025deco}, we use a global batch size of 256, AdamW with a constant learning rate of $1\times10^{-4}$, and log-normal timestep sampling.
+For fair comparison, we apply REPA loss~\cite{repa} to all models except DiT-L/2 and PixelFlow-L/4~\cite{pixelflow}.
+The DiT patch size is 16, and JiT~\cite{li2025jit} with REPA loss serves as our baseline.
+For inference, we use 50 Euler steps without CFG.
+All experiments are run on one node with 8$\times$H800 GPUs.